ashleydavis/datakit/docs/cli.md

 ```
 # format-table

-Formats JSON data to table rendered in ascii.
+Formats data to table rendered in ascii.

 ## Syntax